-BVES considered alternatives as part of the planning before the initiative began.
+This initiative is complete.
+Alternatives were considered as part of the planning before the initiative began.
 This discussion is available in the BVES 2020 WMP.
 BVES continues to monitor the implementation and alternatives to reduce wildfire risk in the most effective and efficient manner possible.